sgoel97/blog/content/blog/quant-interview/index.md

 description: A quick guide to how to get ready for quant interviews.
 ---

-How to land a job in quant finance (focused primarily on trading).
+How to land an internship or new grad role in quant finance (focused primarily on trading).

 **Disclaimer:** All statements here are of my own opinion from personal experience and what I've heard.